syncfusion-content/angularjs-docs/angularjs/Maps/Customization.md

 The `e-shapesettings-colorPalette` property determines whether the auto fill colors are fetched from built-in color palettes or custom palette.

-The `e-shapesettings-colorPalette` property can be set with palette1, palette2, palette3 and custompalette values where palette1, palette2 and palette3 are built-in color palettes and default value for this property is “palette1”.
+The `e-shapesettings-colorPalette` property can be set with palette1, palette2, palette3 and CustomPalette values where palette1, palette2 and palette3 are built-in color palettes and default value for this property is “palette1”.

 The `e-shapesettings-customPalette` property is used to set an array of colors to be auto filled in shapes.

-This property is enabled only when `e-shapesettings-colorPalette` property value is set to “custompalette”.
+This property is enabled only when `e-shapesettings-colorPalette` property value is set to “CustomPalette”.

 {% highlight html %}